Libra Season Is Here — & It's Going To Be Amazing

 Important Astrological Dates for Libra Season:

-September 22nd: The sun enters Libra the same day as the autumnal equinox in the Northern Hemisphere, igniting our spirits with bliss.
+September 22nd: The sun enters Libra the same day as the spring equinox in the Southern Hemisphere, igniting our spirits with bliss.

 October 21st: The New Moon in Libra encourages us to commit to a financial plan or a relationship.
 The caveat is that we might rush matters instead of letting them occur naturally.
 The heart wants what the heart wants.

-October 22nd: Neptune retrograde swims back into Pisces, highlighting mid-March.
+October 22nd: Neptune retrograde swims back into Pisces, highlighting whatever happened in mid-March.
 Think about how your dreams have evolved and what you wish to attain.
 You can also revisit creative ventures from the past and transform them into greatness.

 AdvertisementADVERTISEMENT